matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 If you want to disable analytics, you can set the `octopus.build.trigger.analytics.enabled` [internal property](https://confluence.jetbrains.com/display/TCD9/Configuring+TeamCity+Server+Startup+Properties#ConfiguringTeamCityServerStartupProperties-TeamCityinternalpropertiesinternal.properties) to `false`.
-This requires a restart.
+This does not require a restart.

 # Feedback